gt-cs3220-23fall/cs3220-labs/lab3/README.md

 #### [11] Upload the files

-Place all generated files in the above step and the [riscv_test.ipynb](riscv_test.ipynb) file in a same folder.
+Place all the generated files in the above step and the [riscv_test.ipynb](riscv_test.ipynb) file in a same folder.

 #### [12] Running on the Pynq Board